vickmuir/Backup/change-password-evault-backup-service.md

  Changes that are made to the backup password within the {{site.data.keyword.slportal}} are made to the service itself.
 When you change your password, keep in mind that it impacts your service directly.
 {:important}

-## Changing an EVault Backup password
+## Changing an EVault backup password

 1. Access the EVault backup screen on the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} by clicking **Storage** > **Backup**.
 2. Click anywhere on the row of the vault to expand the view.